 Corporate knowledge is only valuable when it's available.
 Unfortunately, important knowledge items and assets quickly get lost in the immense volumes of information generated daily.
 As a result, employees can hardly find the relevant knowledge when they need it.
 What's worse, no search option means knowledge stays idle and thus doesn't bring any value to the company.

 What the framework suggests: Convenient and pervasive search is the best friend of knowledge.
-That's why a tuned search, as well as an easy access to both explicit and tacit knowledge, is a must.
+That's why a tuned search, as well as easy access to both explicit and tacit knowledge, is a must.
 In a SharePoint-based KM system, every piece of explicit knowledge gets searchable by keywords, date, knowledge owner, etc. This allows employees to quickly find a knowledge item/asset, including those located in different environments (through the hybrid search in SharePoint 2016).
 To find tacit knowledge, employees can identify its owners and contact them in SharePoint immediately even if knowledge owners work in another branch or country.

 Challenge 3: Either pushing or pulling